jakubboucek/php-composer-consistency/README.md

 in Composer's file system.

 ### Cache
-Checking vendor consistency on every request consume unnecessarily huge CPU power.
-Ceche is store last success check only check is composer files stay without change.
-It does not check consincy of packages until these files keep same content.
+Checking `/vendor` consistency on every request consume unnecessarily huge CPU power.
+Cache is storing last success validation result.
+It does not more check consistency until these files keep same content.
+It requires a path to temporary directory for saving necessary files.
 Default value: `off`.

 ```php
 ComposerConsistency::rootDir(__DIR__)